Parici75/statsplotly/docs/source/api.md

 ## Interactive statistical data vizualization with Statsplot

-Contrary to `plotly.express` API, `statsplot` color coding scheme, slicer and plot dimensions are independent.
+Compared to `plotly.express` API, `statsplot` color coding scheme, slicer and plot dimensions are independent.

-This independence allows to leverage the powerful interactivity offered by plotly.js without compromising aesthetics or layout choices.
+This independence allows to leverage the powerful interactivity offered by plotly.js without compromising statistical intelligibility for aesthetics choices, or vice-versa.

 ### Functions signature